AyaneSHOJI/counter-react/README.md

 This is a simple counter application created with React.
 It can be used to count the number of visitors or cars with limited space.

-It consists of the value of the counted number and 2 buttons (increase / decrease).
+It consists of the counted number and 2 buttons (increase / decrease).
-When the upper limit is approached, the background color changes to alert users.
+When the upper limit is approached, the background color changes for alert users.

 The goal of this project is to better understand React, so there is no additional tool or framework.